GiorgiTarsaidze/PhotoEditor/README.md

 Name of the new file? modified_image.jpg
 ```
 ## Video Tutorial
-- You can additionaly watch [this VIDEO DEMO](https://www.youtube.com/watch?v=eZsM-Hxa_Ts), that I created for Harvard CS50P:
+- You can additionally watch [this VIDEO DEMO](https://www.youtube.com/watch?v=eZsM-Hxa_Ts), that I created for Harvard CS50P:

 ## Acknowledgments